xiaopv/xiaopv.github.io/_teaching/2021-spring-mat201.md

  |      F       | less than 10 goals, or less than 13 homework points |

- For Step 2, your final letter grade could be altered based from Step 1 and possible adjustment based on your group participation grade.
+ For Step 2, your final letter grade could be altered based on your group participation grade.

  | Final Letter Grade            | Group Participation Grade |
  | ----------------------------- | ------------------------  |